get-set-fetch/scraper/README.md

 get-set, Fetch! is a plugin based, batteries included, node.js web scraper.
 It scrapes, stores and exports data.

+An ordered list of plugins (builtin or custom) are executed against each to be scraped web resource.
+Supports multiple storage options: sqlite, mysql, postgresql.
+Supports headless Chrome via Puppeteer.

 - [Getting Started](#getting-started)
   * [Install](#install-the-scraper)
   * [Init](#init-storage)